 Howard says Livers is day to day for No. 12 Michigan

-Howard says Livers is day to day for No. 12 MichiganMichigan forward Isaiah Livers, who is injured and not playing, walks onto the court before an NCAA college basketball game against UMass-Lowell, Sunday, Dec.
-29, 2019, in Ann Arbor, Mich.
-(AP Photo/Jose Juarez)

-ANN ARBOR, Mich.
-(AP) -- Michigan coach Juwan Howard said forward Isaiah Livers is day to day, and it remains unclear if he'll be able to play Sunday against Michigan State.
+ANN ARBOR, Mich. — Michigan coach Juwan Howard said forward Isaiah Livers is day to day, and it remains unclear if he’ll be able to play Sunday against Michigan State.

 The 12th-ranked Wolverines travel to play the 14th-ranked Spartans this weekend.
 Livers missed Michigan’s most recent game with a left groin injury.